scimma/hop-client/doc/user/models.rst

 Define a message model
 ^^^^^^^^^^^^^^^^^^^^^^^

-To do this, you need to define a dataclass that subclasses :code:`hop.models.MessageModel` and implement functionality to load your message mode via the :code:`load()` class method.
+To do this, you need to define a dataclass that subclasses :code:`hop.models.MessageModel`, choose an identifier (name) that will be used to refer to your model, and implement functionality to load your message mode via the :code:`load()` class method.
 As an example, assuming the message is represented as JSON on disk: